CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

            https://www.postgresql.org/docs/current/auth-trust.html
     ```

-    We added `-u 1000` to change the UID to a non root UID, so we can reproduce the same error Rahti is showing us.
-Any random UID can be used, this is the way Rahti runs imnages. with random UIDs.
-Let's repeat it with the `POSTGRES_HOST_AUTH_METHOD` variable defined as suggested:
+    In our example above, we added `-u 1000` to change the UID to a non root UID, so we can reproduce the same error Rahti is showing us.
+Any random UID can be used, this is the way Rahti runs images (running then with random UIDs).
+Let's repeat it with the `POSTGRES_PASSWORD` variable defined as suggested:

     ```sh
     $ podman run -it --rm -u 1000 -e  POSTGRES_PASSWORD=password postgres:latest
     WARN[0000] Error validating CNI config file /home/galvaro/.config/cni/net.d/4cat_default.conflist: [plugin firewall does not support config version "1.0.0"]
     chmod: changing permissions of '/var/lib/postgresql/data': Operation not permitted
     chmod: changing permissions of '/var/run/postgresql': Operation not permitted The files belonging to this database system will be owned by user "1000".